-- WPS is not supported by iOS devices. - The WPS function cannot be configured if the wireless function of the router is disabled.
+• The WPS function cannot be configured if the wireless function of the router is disabled.
 Also, the WPS function will be disabled if your wireless encryption is WEP.
-Please make sure the wireless function is enabled and is configured with the appropriate encryption before configuring the WPS. - 1) Tab the WPS icon on the device's screen.
-Here we take an Android phone for instance. - 2) Within two minutes, press the WPS/Wi-Fi On/Off button on your router.
+Please make sure the wireless function is enabled and is configured with the appropriate encryption before configuring the WPS.

+- 1) Tab the WPS icon on the device's screen.
+Here we take an Android phone for instance. - 2) Within two minutes, press the WPS button on your router.